O-Three-Two/2023-10-zetachain-alpha/phase-1/101-zetachain.md

 #### Summary

-So, in a summary omni chain smart contracts are different from cross chain messaging in that they allow for transferring arbitrary data and value between multiple connected chains, while cross chain messaging is limited to transferring data and value within a single chain.
+So, in summary, omni-chain smart contracts are different from cross-chain messaging in that they allow for transferring arbitrary data and value between multiple connected chains, while cross-chain messaging is limited to transferring data and value within a single chain.

 #### Similar protocols